PseudoSoftInc/EchoPen/README.md

-# MindBlogging
+# EchoPen

-Welcome to the Blog Project!
+Welcome to the EchoPen Project!
 This project allows users to read and interact with a collection of blogs.
 It includes features like getting all blogs, getting blogs from followed authors, following authors, adding comments to blogs, listing comments on a blog, and view counts on blogs.

 ## Features